UNLOCK FREE TRAINING

 Regarding advertising and marketing properties, only licensed realtors can market and advertise a property they do not own.
 An unlicensed wholesaler can only market that they have the rights to assign a property under contract.

-Georgia Real Estate Commission (GREC) Advertising Rules 520-1.09 as of July 2016 define who can advertise and by how advertising real estate can be conducted.
-Some wholesalers get into trouble with the part of the law, so it’s well worth your time to understand this statute.
+Georgia Real Estate Commission (GREC) Advertising Rules 520-1.09, as of July 2016, defines who can advertise and how advertising real estate can be conducted.
+Some wholesalers get into trouble with this part of the law, so understanding this statute is worth your time.

 As part of this statute, Realtors must disclose they hold a license: